 When it comes to days of the week Monday isn’t exactly winning the popularity contest.
 But maybe it’s time to reframe Mondays.
 Instead of the entry point to a slog until the next weekend, think of the beginning of the week as a mini New Year.
 Monday is a great opportunity to recommit yourself to your fitness regime.
 And that regime isn’t too complicated with an instructed sequence from the best gym in Logan, Utah- Kubex!
 Just saying.

 Exercising on a Monday jump-starts your week and propels you into working out on Tuesday, then Wednesday and pretty soon it’s a habit.
 Truth: You’re far more likely to continue with daily exercise if you start the week off strong.

 Do you know how much water you should be drinking each day?
 Probably more than you’re used to.
 Use this method to figure it out.

 The benefits of drinking enough water are vast and contribute to fitness performance.
 To name just a few:

 - Helps us to be more alert and focused

-Water is also great appetite suppressant.
-Consider drinking a glass right before meal time.
+Water is also a great appetite suppressant.
+Consider drinking a glass right before mealtime.
 Studies have found those who drink water before a meal lose weight faster than those who don’t.